TeamStetch/stetchx/README.md

 - `/pmpermit on | off` turn on/off the assistant pmpermit
 - `/userbotleaveall` - order the assistant to leave all groups
 - `/gcast` - send a broadcast message from the assistant

-### Owner Only 👨🏻‍✈️
-- `/broadcast` - send a broadcast message from the bot
-- `/block` - block people for using your bot
-- `/unblock` - unblock people you blocked for using your bot
-- `/blocklist` - show the list of all people who's blocked for using your bot

 ### pm-permit 💬
 - `.yes` - approve user for sending message to assistant